ayudoo/odoo_business_relationships/README.rst

 Automatic assignment
 ^^^^^^^^^^^^^^^^^^^^

-Unter ``Contacts`` -> ``Configuration`` -> ``Business Relationships`` you can modify existing business relationships or create new ones.
+Under ``Contacts`` -> ``Configuration`` -> ``Business Relationships`` you can modify existing business relationships or create new ones.
 There is some basic automatic assignment for new contacts and on app installation, but they can be freely reassigned.

 By default, there are ``B2B``, ``B2C`` and ``Internal``. ``B2B`` is default for companies and for contacts, that have ``Purchase`` ``Payment Terms`` set (your suppliers). ``Internal`` will be set for your employees (users of group ``base.group_user``).
 All further contacts are set to ``B2C``.
 The match conditions are configurable and the first matching business relationship will be assigned as default to a new contact, if and only if you do not explicitly set another one.

 If you need more options, don't hesitate to file a feature request.